Employment contract (FTE) and taxes in 2026

 The declaration may only be signed for one employer in the same month.
 If the employee has several jobs at the same time (for example, two DPPs or one DPP and one main job), he/she must choose only one employer to sign the declaration with.
 Most often the one with the highest income is chosen.

 If the employee signs the pink declaration with more than one employer at the same time, the tax credits will be incorrectly applied.
-This will result in an underpayment of tax which the employee will have to pay – and the risk of penalties from the tax office.
+This will result in an underpayment of tax that the employee will have to pay – and the risk of penalties from the tax office.
 In addition, the employer is obliged to report this and deduct the difference in tax from the employee’s wages.

 Tip for article